 Electric vehicle charging stations

-UT has 17 Electric Vehicle charging stations located on campus (six by Staff Lot 23, six on the Agriculture Campus, and five at the 11th Street Garage).
+UT has 19 Electric Vehicle charging stations located on campus (six by Staff Lot 23, six on the Agriculture Campus, five at the 11th Street Garage and two at Facilities Services Complex).
 These stations are open to students, staff, faculty, and the greater community with the goal that UT and Knoxville can work together to reduce their overall environmental impact.